Prestige Consumer Healthcare (NYSE:PBH) Issues FY 2022 Earnings Guidance

-Prestige Consumer Healthcare (NYSE:PBH) issued an update on its FY 2022 earnings guidance on Thursday morning.
+Prestige Consumer Healthcare (NYSE:PBH) updated its FY 2022 earnings guidance on Thursday.
 The company provided EPS guidance of $3.900-$ for the period, compared to the Thomson Reuters consensus EPS estimate of $3.610.
 The company issued revenue guidance of $1.05 B-, compared to the consensus revenue estimate of $969.54 million.Prestige Consumer Healthcare also updated its FY22 guidance to $3.90 or more EPS.

+A number of analysts recently issued reports on the company.
+Royal Bank of Canada lifted their target price on Prestige Consumer Healthcare from $107.00 to $123.00 and gave the company a sector perform rating in a research report on Friday.
+Zacks Investment Research downgraded Prestige Consumer Healthcare from a buy rating to a hold rating and set a $55.00 price target on the stock. in a research report on Tuesday, July 13th.
+Finally, DA Davidson boosted their price target on Prestige Consumer Healthcare from $52.00 to $61.00 and gave the stock a neutral rating in a research report on Friday.
+Four analysts have rated the stock with a hold rating and two have assigned a buy rating to the company.
+The stock has a consensus rating of Hold and an average price target of $98.67.

 About Prestige Consumer Healthcare